 Barbara Lynn is a Texas-born rhythm and blues guitarist and singer/songwriter.
-At a young age she learned to play piano but it was guitar that really struck a chord with her.
-By the time she was a teenager she was doing the rounds in the local club scene where she was discovered and signed by Jamie Records.
+At a young age, she learned to play the piano but it was the guitar that really struck a chord with her.
+By the time she was a teenager, she was doing the rounds in the local club scene where she was discovered and signed by Jamie Records.

 The success of her debut single led to opportunities touring with the likes of Chuck Berry, Stevie Wonder, BB King, Gladys Knight, Dionne Warwick, and more.

 Cher is one of the most successful female singers of the ’60s, with her partnership with Sonny Bono selling over 40 million records worldwide by the end of 1967.
 At the age of 16, she left home and moved to Los Angeles to pursue a career in the music industry.